collinskulei/Futuristic-portfolio-wordpress-plugin/README.md

-# Futuristic-portfolio-wordpress-plugin
-Futuristic portfolio CPT with media upload, features, whatsapp, frontend ratings, views, likes, and full display color settings.
-Comprehensive User Guide: Futuristic Portfolio Display Plugin This guide explains how to install, configure, and use the Futuristic Portfolio Display WordPress plugin, which allows you to showcase projects with detailed information, user ratings, and futuristic styling.

-1. Installation and Setup
-This plugin creates a custom area in your WordPress dashboard for managing your portfolio entries.

-1.1 Installation
-Save the Code: Save the provided PHP code into a single file named futuristic-portfolio-display.php.
-Upload: Upload the futuristic-portfolio-display.php file to your WordPress plugins directory (wp-content/plugins/).

-Activate: Navigate to Plugins in your WordPress dashboard and click Activate for the "Futuristic Portfolio Display (All Features)" plugin.
-1.2 Accessing the Custom Post Type (CPT)
-Once activated, a new menu item will appear in your admin sidebar: Add Project.
-This is where you will create and manage all your portfolio items.

-2. Creating and Configuring Projects
-Every portfolio item is a "Project" custom post.
-2.1 The Project Details Meta Box
-When creating a new project (under Add Project > Add New), you will see the Project Details meta box, which contains all the custom fields for the portfolio display.
-Field Name
-Purpose
-Notes

-Display Title
-The main title of the project.
-Defaults to the standard WordPress post title if left blank.
-Problem it Solves
-A brief explanation of the project's purpose.
-Displayed prominently in the pop-up modal.
-Project Link (Visit Live)
-The URL to the live project/website.
-Used by the "Visit Live" button on the front-end.
-Image 1
-The thumbnail image displayed on the main portfolio grid card.
-Use the Upload / Select button to choose from your media library.
-Image 2
-The large feature image displayed inside the pop-up modal.
-This often provides more detail than the thumbnail.
-Features
-A list of key features.
-Enter each feature on a new line or separate them with commas.
-They will display as a bulleted list in the pop-up.
-WhatsApp Number
-A contact number (with country code).
-Used for the "I Want Like This" button, which directs users to start a WhatsApp chat with a pre-filled message about the specific project.
-2.2 Read-Only and Editable Statistics
-The bottom of the Project Details box shows performance metrics.
-Avg Rating & Review Count: These fields are read-only and are automatically calculated and updated by the plugin when users submit ratings on the front-end.
-Likes & Views: These are automatically incremented by user activity, but they are also editable here.
-You can set initial values or manually adjust the counts as needed.

-3. Customizing the Futuristic Look
-The plugin includes a dedicated settings page to control the colors and achieve your desired aesthetic.
-3.1 Accessing Display Settings
-Go to Settings > Futuristic Portfolio.
-3.2 Color Options
-The front-end design uses the following color settings:
-Settings
-Function
-Default Color
-Card Background
-The background color for the individual project cards in the grid.
-#0a0f24 (Very Dark Blue)
-Card Title Color
-The color of the project title on the main card.
-#00eaff (Neon Cyan)
-Popup Background
-The background color of the large project details modal.
-#0a0f24 (Very Dark Blue)
-Popup Border/Glow
-The color of the border around the modal, which also creates a subtle "glow" effect.
-#00eaff (Neon Cyan)
-Button Color
-The background color for the main action buttons ("Visit Live", "I Want Like This").
-#00eaff (Neon Cyan)
-Popup Text Color
-The color of the general text inside the modal.
-#eafcff (Off-White/Light Cyan)

-Be sure to click the Save Settings button after making any color changes.

-4. Displaying the Portfolio (Shortcode)
-To show the portfolio grid on any WordPress page or post, simply insert the plugin’s shortcode:
-Shortcode Usage
-Insert one of the following shortcodes into the content editor of the page where you want the portfolio to appear:
+Futuristic Portfolio Display Plugin – Installation & User Guide

+This guide will help you install, set up, and use the Futuristic Portfolio Display WordPress plugin.
+The plugin allows you to showcase your projects in a modern, futuristic design with features such as:

+Custom Portfolio Post Type

+Media uploads (thumbnail + full image)

+Project features list

+WhatsApp contact button

+Front-end ratings

+Views and likes counter

+Full color customization options

+Everything is designed to help you display your work beautifully and collect user engagement.

+1. Installation & Setup
+1.1 Installing the Plugin

+Save the plugin file
+Save the provided PHP code into a file named: futuristic-portfolio-display.php

+Upload the plugin
+Upload the file to your server in: wp-content/plugins/

+Activate the plugin

+Open your WordPress dashboard

+Go to Plugins

+Find Futuristic Portfolio Display (All Features)

+Click Activate

+Once activated, the plugin will automatically create a new menu item in your dashboard.

+1.2 Accessing Your Portfolio (Custom Post Type)

+After activation, you will see a new menu option labeled:

+“Add Project”

+This is where you will create, edit, and manage all your portfolio entries.

+2. Creating & Editing Projects

+Each portfolio item is added as a Project inside the “Add Project” section.

+When adding a new project, you will see the Project Details box, which contains all custom fields used for the futuristic project display.

+Below is a simple explanation of what each field does.

+2.1 Project Details Fields
+Field Name	Purpose	Notes
+Display Title	Main name of the project shown in the portfolio	If left blank, WordPress post title is used Problem it Solves	Description of what the project does or the challenge it solves	Appears clearly inside the popup modal Project Link (Visit Live)	URL of the actual project/site	Used by the “Visit Live” button Image 1	Thumbnail image shown on the grid card	Add via WordPress media library Image 2	Large detailed image shown inside the popup	Used for the showcase/preview Features	List of project features	Add each feature on a new line or separate with commas WhatsApp Number	Number with country code	Used to generate the “I Want Like This” WhatsApp message 2.2 Automatic Statistics (Ratings, Likes, Views)

+The plugin automatically tracks user interaction:

+Average Rating – automatically calculated from user ratings

+Review Count – total number of ratings received

+Views – increases each time a user opens a project

+Likes – increases when a user clicks the like button

+You can manually change views and likes from the Project Details box if you want to set starting values.

+Rating fields cannot be edited, because they update automatically from users.

+3. Customizing the Design (Color Settings)

+The plugin gives you full control over the futuristic color scheme.

+3.1 Opening the Display Settings

+Go to:

+Settings → Futuristic Portfolio

+3.2 Available Color Customizations
+Setting	What It Changes	Default
+Card Background	Background of each project card	#0a0f24 Card Title Color	Title color on grid cards	#00eaff Popup Background	Main background of the details modal	#0a0f24 Popup Border/Glow	Glowing border around modal	#00eaff Button Color	Color of Visit Live & WhatsApp buttons	#00eaff Popup Text Color	General text color inside modal	#eafcff

+After adjusting the colors, click Save Settings.

+4. Displaying Your Portfolio on a Page

+To show your portfolio anywhere on your website, use the plugin shortcode.

+4.1 Shortcode

+Place this shortcode inside any page or post:

 [futuristic_portfolio]

+Once added, the full futuristic grid layout will appear on that page.

+5. Need Help?

-If you need help with setup please Whatsapp  me at +254700574125
+If you need assistance with installation or customization, feel free to contact me on WhatsApp:

+📞 +254700574125